-Unstable weather is the toughest test for any layering system: sudden showers, shifting winds and calms, exposed ridge crossings followed by forested shelter, and temperatures fluctuating unpredictably.
-To perform in these conditions, gear must allow you to open, close, ventilate, and insulate quickly without trapping moisture or causing overheating.
-This is the core of AYAQ’s wardrobe: a coherent system designed to adapt all day long amid uncertainty.
+Unstable weather is the toughest test for any clothing system: sudden showers, shifting winds, exposed ridge crossings followed by forested shelter, and temperatures fluctuating unpredictably.
+To perform in these conditions, gear must allow you to open, close, ventilate, and insulate quickly, without moisture buildup or overheating.
+This is the core of AYAQ’s wardrobe: a coherent system designed to adapt all day long to uncertainty.

 1. Technical principles for unstable weather